 Illness in connection with examinations that comprise of several parts:

 With respect to illness that arises during examinations that comprise of several parts, e.g. a home examination + supervised written examination + final oral examination, when you sit the re-scheduled examination you do not have the opportunity to re-take any parts of the examination that you sat during the ordinary examination, cf. Section 21 of the regulations for examinations.

-If you suffer from acute illness before or during a home examination, in order to have right to re-scheduled examination you need to submit a medical certificate to the faculty that arranges the examination no later than 48 hours after the submission deadline for the home examination passes.
+If you suffer from acute illness before or during a home examination, in order to have right to re-scheduled examination you need to submit a medical certificate to the faculty that arranges the examination no later than a week after the submission deadline for the home examination passes.
 With respect to examinations that comprise of several parts (e.g. a home examination + supervised written examination + oral examination), in some cases you will need to sit all the parts as re-scheduled examination, while in other cases only some of the parts.
 This will depend on the duration of the period of illness as well as on the examination system.
 For instance, a candidate that is ill during the home examination may be well again on the date of the written examination.
 If the candidate shall also have a final oral examination after the written examinations, in this case he/she shall only have the home examination and oral examination as re-scheduled examination.